gokula-krishnan/CT-2025/README.md

 ## Steps to setup

 1. Clone the repo
-2. install require packages needed for the code
+2. install require packages needed for the code.
-3. setup .env file with varailes mentioned in env_template.txt file
+3. setup .env file in root folder with variables mentioned in env_template.txt file.
-3. Run `python playerDetailsScrapper.py` - This will fetch the players list and map them to their respective identities.After this step, the `players.csv` and `teams.csv` will be populated with their respective content.
+4. Run `python playerDetailsScrapper.py` - This will fetch the players list and map them to their respective identities.After this step, the `players.csv` and `teams.csv` will be populated with their respective content.
-4. Run `python dataScrapper.py`.Make sure all these match IDs are available.
+5. Run `python dataScrapper.py`.Make sure all these match IDs are available.
 <br>
 <hr>